sagnik036/hyperlocal-python/README.md

             - Shop Description
             - Shop GST NO.
             - Shop Location
-            - note we have used GeoDjango for all the location related things in the models and OpenStreetView data for the map
+            - note we have used GeoDjango for all the location related things in the models and OpenStreetView data for the ma
+        - Can also list the shop using the api
       - If has no shop
             - can proceed towards the dashboard